noursaidi/udmi_utils/README.md

 ## Report
+**NOTE** You must be using an older version of the UDMI tools.
+Do this by running:
+`git checkout 5cdec4ec9ab855cc61cf125f46a4371abcd51831` before running the validator

 Outputs HTML file which can be viewed in the browser.

 `python3 report/generate.py <FULL PATH TO SITE MODEL> <OUTPUT FILE PATH>`